 Through its very focused and supported delivery model, WTTE will prepare participants who are living on low incomes for success in post-secondary and apprenticeship training programs in many sectors.

-WTTE includes a 5-week Career Planning and Trades Preparation (TCP) workshop and certification series.
+WTTE includes a 12 week part-time Career Planning and Trades Preparation (TCP) workshop and certification series.
 Participants will pursue a variety of options to be determined once they complete the TCP.

 Careers and Post-Graduate Study Opportunities